-TAKE A BREAK: have a proper lunch break away from your work station and try and get some fresh air while you’re at it.
+Have a proper lunch break away from your work station and try and get some fresh air while you’re at it.
 Go for micro-breaks during the day too – a few minutes every hour will make all the difference.

-WATCH YOUR BACK: try and avoid back pain by varying your work activities (and therefore your position), maintaining a good posture at your desk or in the car and using equipment provided (for example a hoist) if you’re trained to do so.
+Try and avoid back pain by varying your work activities (and therefore your position), maintaining a good posture at your desk or in the car and using equipment provided (for example a hoist) if you’re trained to do so.

 This short video has some tips for exercises to help you stretch at your desk.

-GREEN YOUR OFFICE: believe it or not, greening your office with plants will help reduce stress and improve air quality – not to mention making it a more pleasant place to spend time.
+Believe it or not, greening your office with plants will help reduce stress and improve air quality – not to mention making it a more pleasant place to spend time.
 Have a look at this article to find out which plants are particularly good and try introducing into your office – don’t forget to look after them though, check the label for advice on how to care for them.

 Keeping well at home